Finance Department Advisor

 Several types of specialized programs can be devised, if desired, but it is recommended that the students seek the suggestion of the advisor before doing so.

-1. Only one Finance 399, Independent Study OR Advanced Study may be applied to the concentration.
+1. Only one Finance 399, Independent Study may be applied to the concentration.
 Independent Studies must be supervised by a member of the Finance Department standing faculty.

 2. No courses taken Pass/Fail may be applied towards meeting the concentration requirement.